Andreev Bay nuclear accident: An uncontrolled chain reaction during the cleanup

 When nuclear fuel drums were unloaded from building #5 to be loaded into the dry storage containers, it often happened that cells, deformed from physical impacts and ice, spilled nuclear fuel.
 The working sailors then used regular shovels to pour the fuel into the cement-encased vertical steel pipes of the storage containers.
 These actions led to accumulation of critical mass and subsequent uncontrolled chain reactions, glowing from Cherenkov radiation and emitting a buzzing sound, which quickly subsided.

 Here is how A. N. Safonov describes this:

 This phenomenon was observed by nearby sailors.
 Of course, we did not file any official reports.
 The navy usually concealed such information to avoid taking the blame…

 Blue-green flashes of light were also observed in the left-hand pool in building #5 during the work on lifting nuclear waste drums from the bottom.
-That they were uncontrolled chain reactions was confirmed by the physicist, senior lieutenant Leonid Grigorievich Konobritski, who served then in building #5.
+That they were uncontrolled chain reactions was confirmed by the physicist and senior lieutenant Leonid Grigorievich Konobritski, who served then in building #5.